20kzhan/YDRC-Website/README.md

 # Account ID

 The Account ID on the main page is used to manually change user's [account types](#account-types).
-I (currently) alone can change the account types of people.
-So, if a teacher is told about the website, I will get their Account ID and make their account a teacher account.
+Any admin has the ability to change the account type of anyone.
+The input to do this is at the top of the page currently.

 # Account Types